 A longer term effort will likely involve looking at a conversion of the City’s financial system.
 We expect to be directly involved in every step of the way, from the evaluation of the City’s needs to the actual implementation of a new system.

 But it is becoming clear that, even if faced with a financial system conversion in our future, the group is likely to see an increase in service needs that are less financial in nature – just as the financial applications support needs disappear.
-Far from reducing our work force, we are preparing for a time when our ability to deliver more varied applications may instead lead to a restructuration of the I.T. division with a single Internet/Software services subdivision that will bring higher revenue to the City, as “software” comes to mean any automated application dreamed by our users.
+Far from reducing our work force, we are preparing for a time when our ability to deliver more varied applications may instead lead to a restructuring of the I.T.
+Division with a single Internet/Software services subdivision that will bring higher revenue to the City, as “software” comes to mean any automated application dreamed by our users.

 * This service is available to Redwood City Utility customers who have elected automatic payment services out of their bank account.
 For information about, or to sign up for, automatic payment services, click here.